LumKitty/VNyan-MixItUp/README.md

 ## Callback triggers
 Specify the name of a trigger in Text 3 and once the call to MixItUp is complete, it will call a VNyan trigger with this name with the results of your command.
 SessionID is a number you can pass in on Value 3.
 It will be included on any callback function, as Value 3, so you can match it to its original call.
-For most use cases you will probably never need to set or read this!
+All triggers that accept a callback on Text 3 also accept a SessionID on Number 3.
+For most use cases you will probably never need to set or read session IDs

 ## Platform ID
 While the plugin allows you to configure a default platform.
 This can be overridden by passing in a platform ID number on Value 2.
 Possible values are: